ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 {: codeblock}

-To set up a deployment environment, we begin by creating a resource group.
+Setting up a deployment environment begins with creating a resource group.
 Its name is taken from an environment variable:

 ```sh
 # a resource group